Tools & Function Calls

 Think about Tools as special functions that your AI agent can use when it needs to perform specific tasks.
 They let you extend your Agent's capabilities by giving it access to specific functions it can call inside your code.

-In the example we can define a tool to make the Agent able to retrieve the YouTube video transcription:
+In the example we can define a tool to make the Agent able to retrieve the YouTube video transcription, so it can crteate a short summary:

 Let’s break down the code.